gunnard/MiniatureMVC/README.md

 Configuration
 -------------

-Change the database information in /classes/models/common/config_model.php.
+Change the database credentials in /classes/models/common/config_model.php.

 If you wish to try the test page for the framework, you will need to run the init.sql file on your database.